Stafford’s Government Island opens

 “We are extremely proud of this historic jewel in our community,” said Stafford County Board Chairman Mark Dudenhefer, R-Garrisonville.
 “Government Island is an important link to our national heritage, and we must share its story with our community as well as visitors so they will understand Stafford’s role in shaping our great nation.”

-The island can be seen by residents who live in Aquia Harbor and boaters who use the Potomac River.
+The island can be seen by residents who live in Aquia Harbour and boaters who use the Potomac River.

 Now listed on the Virginia Historic Landmark Register and in the National Register of Historic Places, the Stafford County Board of Supervisors takes credit in helping to preserve the land, and with working with historians to identify the historical significance of the land.